Prernahh04/Prernahh04/README.md

 - 👀 I’m interested in computer as well as Art
 - 🌱 I’m currently learning  java and DSA
 - 💞️ I’m looking to collaborate on hackthons in JAVA
-- 📫  you can simply gmail me
+- 📫  you can simply gmail me or Follow me on Instagram
 - 😄 Pronouns: her
 - ⚡ Fun fact: That I can do Sketching , painting on Canvas as well as on Walls even